-RecordEd Arts debuts today, September 22nd, 2021 as a five-part series.
-The RecordED Arts podcast narrates exceptional tales from practitioners who are engaging students in creative recording arts projects.
-Meet the host: Michael Lipset is the Director of Social Impact at 4 Learning.
+RecordEd Arts debuts today, September 22nd, 2021, as a five-part series.
+The RecordED Arts podcast narrates exceptional tales from practitioners engaging students in creative recording arts projects.
+Host Michael Lipset is the Director of Social Impact at 4 Learning.
 He holds a Ph.D. in hip-hop-based school change from McGill University and an Ed.M. from the Harvard Graduate School of Education.
 Episodes occasionally feature Tony Simmons, the Executive Director of the world-renowned High School for Recording Arts in St. Paul, Minnesota.
 Each episode tells a different story of the recording arts in education and concludes with strategies on how to apply lessons taken from each episode with Soundtrap’s very own Education Specialist, Jostin Grimes.
 Season One of RecordEd Arts features stories on culturally sustaining pedagogy, school counseling, working with young people facing incarceration, and more.
 Be sure to check out Spotify for this exclusive podcast offering!